Low Power FM radio stations are community-based nonprofit outlets that broadcast to neighborhoods and small towns throughout the country.

 LPFM stations have a limited broadcast range of just a few miles, but their impact on communities can be immense.
 These noncommercial stations inject vibrancy into a radio dial that has suffered from years of media consolidation.

-The Federal Communications Commission first authorized LPFM stations in 2000, and it issued more than 800 licenses to colleges, churches, labor unions, civil rights groups and other organizations across the country.
+The Federal Communications Commission first authorized LPFM stations in 2000, and it issued more than 800 licenses to schools, churches, labor unions, civil rights groups, community centers and other organizations across the country.